 INVASIVE SPECIES REMOVAL

 The Pender Islands Conservancy has an Invasive Species Committee that organizes invasive species removal work bees.
-This year we have focused on Scotch broom, and plan to organize work bees to tackle daphne laurel and tansy ragwort.
+We organize an annual event focused on Scotch broom, and plan to organize work bees to tackle daphne laurel and tansy ragwort.
 In the past we have worked with other community groups to address invasive bullfrogs.
 We also provide information and education on identifying and removing invasives and how to foster native species in your garden.
+We also source native plants from local nurseries and make them available for sale at cost through our Conservancy Nature Centre at Hope Bay.

 For more information on the most destructive invasive species on Pender Island, click here.